W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: The free-field theory: an algebraic viewpoint

 \subsubsection{Normally ordered product}

-To conclude for this subsection we stress that the annihilation operators do not actually appear in the state-operator correspondence as stated above.
-However they will play a crucial role in the vertex algebra structure that we will present based on our probabilistic model.
-To this end we need to introduce the analog of the Wick product in the space of operators, which will be in our setting the notion of \textit{normally ordered product}.
+The annihilation operators do not actually appear in the state-operator correspondence as stated above; however they play a crucial role in the vertex algebra structure.
+They appear through the analog of the Wick product in the space of operators, which correspond here to the notion of \textit{normally ordered product}.
+It is defined by setting